Breaking News

 Bernalillo County Sheriff’s Office deputies shot and killed a person Tuesday evening during a federal crime-fighting operation in Albuquerque’s International District.

-BSCO spokesperson Jayme Gonzales said in a release that no deputies were injured and the person died at the scene.
+BSCO spokesperson Jayme Gonzales said in a news release that no deputies were injured and the person died at the scene.
 She did not say if the person was armed, how many deputies shot their weapons or what led them to shoot.

 Gonzales said in the release that no additional details, including the person’s identity, would be released until the deputies who shot were interviewed and the person’s family was notified.